webxdc/store/README.md

   to make sure you have the latest versions.

-- When hitting the "sendToChat/sendToChat/forward" button on any app for the first time a download will be triggered (using the send/receive message webxdc APIs).
+- When hitting the "sendToChat/sendToChat/forward" button on any app for the first time a download will be triggered (using the send/receive message WebXDC APIs).

 - For now, any message you send to the store bot will trigger it to send the current store xdc in a new message.
 Later on we rather want to use